paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 (2) The term “service”, as used in subsection (c)(2), refers to an obligation willingly undertaken by a member of the uniformed services, in exchange for a bonus, incentive pay, or similar benefit offered by the Secretary concerned—

-  (A) to a member in a regular or reserve component who remains on active duty or in an active status;
+  (A) to a member who remains on active duty, in an active status in a reserve component, or in space force active status;

   (B) to perform duty in a specified skill, with or without a specified qualification or credential;